ankitarora05/capture-photojs/README.md

 # Capture Photo Plugin

-A simple JavaScript plugin that allows users to capture a photo using their device's camera and download it as a PNG file.
-Built with pure JavaScript (no dependencies).
+A simple plugin built with native JavaScript that allows users to capture a photo using their device's camera and download it as a file.

 ## Installation